-Five undergraduate and five graduate scholarships of \$2,000 each are funded by the Edward and Stella Van Houten Foundation.
+Five undergraduate and/or five graduate scholarships of \$2,000 each are funded by the Edward and Stella Van Houten Foundation.
 Recipients are students of color majoring in nursing with a minimum GPA of 2.75 and demonstrated financial need.
 Special consideration is given to those who have the additional burden of loans to repay.
-To apply: contact the William Paterson University Foundation Office for an application (973.720.2615).

-Paul Vouras Scholarships
+Paul Vouras Minority Student Scholarship